labwc/labwc/README.md

 Click on the background to launch a menu.

-If you have not created an rc.xml config file, default binds will be:
+If you have not created an rc.xml config file, default bindings will be:

 | combination              | action
 | ------------------------ | ------